Suffix Array Translation Models

 Large translation models take a long time to train and often exceed the available working memory of current machines.
 Storing the word aligned parallel corpus in a suffix array and retrieving translation options on demand offer an alternative.

 Suffix Arrays is the main subject of 11 publications.
+7 are discussed here.